Ricks-Lab/gpu-utils/README.md

 * Implement card level compatibility flagging and use in showing only compatible cards.

 ## Known Issues
-* Doesn't work with Fiji ProDuo cards.
+* Doesn't work well with Fiji ProDuo cards.
 * Error reading p-states and Vddc range for Radeon VII
 * P-state mask gets intermittently reset for GPU used as display output.
+* *amdgpu-pac* doesn't show what the current P-state mask is.
+Not sure if that can be read back.

 ## References
 * Original inspiration for this project: <a href="https://www.reddit.com/r/Amd/comments/agwroj/how_to_overclock_your_amd_gpu_on_linux/?st=JSL25OVP&sh=306c2d15">Reddit</a>